-Kennedy Heights, OH
+Kennedy Heights, Ohio

 The incredible sense of community pride in Kennedy Heights keeps its residents both active and involved.
 Founded in 1795, the neighborhood was named for Lewis Kennedy who was a real estate agent and built the Yononte Inn on Davenant Avenue in 1888 and served as mayor.